 Audit and Risk Management Committee Compare Overview

 The Australian Public Service Commissioner (the Commissioner) established the Audit and Risk Management Committee (the ARMC) in compliance with section 45 of the Public Governance, Performance and Accountability Act 2013 (PGPA Act) and section 17 of PGPA Rule.
-The full charter for the ARMC is available from the Commission’s website:
+The full charter for the ARMC is available on the Commission’s website.

 The ARMC's role is to provide independent advice to the Commissioner, consistent with the mandatory requirements outlined above.
 The ARMC also provides assurance on external accountability requirements.
 It is not responsible for the executive management of these functions.